CERVICAL MYELOPATHY

 Myelopathy:

-- Scope: This condition can impact the entire spinal cord, leading to potentially widespread symptoms.
+- Scope: Impacts the entire spinal cord, causing widespread symptoms.

 Radiculopathy:

-- Cause: In contrast, radiculopathy is caused by the compression of a specific nerve root along the spine.
+- Cause: Stems from compression of a specific nerve root.

-- Scope: It usually affects localized areas corresponding to the pinched nerve.
+- Scope: Affects localized areas linked to the pinched nerve.

-- Symptoms: Patients often report sharp pain, tingling, or numbness radiating along the nerve path, such as down an arm or leg, depending on the nerve root affected.
+- Symptoms: Features sharp pain, tingling, or numbness radiating along the nerve path, such as down an arm or leg.

 Types of Myelopathy?

-- Thoracic myelopathy.
-Thoracic myelopathy occurs in the center of the spine In the upper and middle back.
+- Thoracic Myelopathy: Occurs in the mid-spine (T1-T12) of the upper and middle back.

-- Lumbar myelopathy.
-Lumbar myelopathy occurs in the lower spine area.
+- Lumbar Myelopathy: Arises in the lower spine (L1-L5) area.

 Cervical Myelopathy Causes